surajkarki66/driver_drowsiness_detection/README.md

 #### Admin Credentials

-- email: admin@admin.com
+1. Email: admin@admin.com
-- password: admin@123
+2. Password: admin@123

 Note: There are also lots of REST APIs available that you can check.